For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Phalacrocoracidae (Cormorants and Shags)

-LITTLE BLACK CORMORANT (Phalacrocorax sulcirostris) – Widespread and seen in both countries.
-[E]
+LITTLE BLACK CORMORANT (Phalacrocorax sulcirostris) [E]

-PIED CORMORANT (Phalacrocorax varius) – A couple off Brisbane were a useful trip tick.
-[E]
+PIED CORMORANT (Phalacrocorax varius) [E]

 Anhingidae (Anhingas)